glendale-armo/codex_test2/README.md

 - Displays book covers extracted from the EPUB in the library
 - Renders chapters with basic EPUB structure and avoids splitting words across pages
 - Remembers the last read page in `localStorage`
+- Persists uploaded books and highlight notes in `localStorage`

 ## Development